Left–right political spectrum: Origins in the French Revolution

-The terms "left" and "right" appeared during the French Revolution of 1789 when members of the National Assembly divided into supporters of the king to the president's right and supporters of the revolution to his left.
+The terms "left" and "right" first appeared during the French Revolution of 1789 when members of the National Assembly divided into supporters of the Ancien Régime to the president's right side and supporters of the revolution to his left side.
 One deputy, the Baron de Gauville, explained: "We began to recognize each other: those who were loyal to religion and the king took up positions to the right of the chair so as to avoid the shouts, oaths, and indecencies that enjoyed free rein in the opposing camp".

 When the National Assembly was replaced in 1791 by a Legislative Assembly composed of entirely new members, the divisions continued.
 "Innovators" sat on the left, "moderates" gathered in the centre, while the "conscientious defenders of the constitution" found themselves sitting on the right, where the defenders of the Ancien Régime had previously gathered.
 When the succeeding National Convention met in 1792, the seating arrangement continued, but following the coup d'état of 2 June 1793 and the arrest of the Girondins, the right side of the assembly was deserted and any remaining members who had sat there moved to the centre.
 Following the Thermidorian Reaction of 1794, the members of the far left were excluded and the method of seating was abolished.
 The new constitution included rules for the assembly that would "break up the party groups".
 Following the Restoration in 1814–1815, political clubs were again formed.
 The majority ultra-royalists chose to sit on the right.
 The "constitutionals" sat in the centre while independents sat on the left.
 The terms extreme right and extreme left, as well as centre-right and centre-left, came to be used to describe the nuances of ideology of different sections of the assembly.

-The terms "left" and "right" were not used to refer to political ideology per se, but only to seating in the legislature.
+Thomas Jefferson's Democratic-Republican Party supported the French Revolution in the 1790s when he opposed the Federalist Party that supported Britain.
+His friend Marquis de LaFayette had been a leader in France.
+Jefferson wrote LaFayette on November 4, 1823, where "Côté droit" means "right side" and "côté gauche" means "left side.":" for in truth the parties of Whig and Tory are those of nature. they exist in all countries, whether called by these names, or by those of Aristocrats and democrats, coté droite or coté gauche, Ultras or Radicals, Serviles or Liberals.:

+France after 1848

 After 1848, the main opposing camps were the "democratic socialists" and the "reactionaries" who used red and white flags to identify their party affiliation.
-With the establishment of the Third Republic in 1871, the terms were adopted by political parties: the Republican Left, the Centre Right and the Centre Left (1871) and the Extreme Left (1876) and Radical Left (1881).
+With the establishment of the Third Republic in 1871, the terms were adopted by political parties: the Republican Left, the Centre Right and the Centre Left (1871), the Extreme Left (1876) and the Radical Left (1881).
 The beliefs of the group called the Radical Left were actually closer to the Centre Left than the beliefs of those called the Extreme Left.